ibayer/fastFM/README.rst

 Tutorials and other information are available `here <http://arxiv.org/abs/1505.00641>`_.
-The C code is available as `sub-repository <https://github.com/ibayer/fastFM-core>`_ and provides a stand alone command line interface.
+The C code is available as `subrepository <https://github.com/ibayer/fastFM-core>`_ and provides a stand alone command line interface.

 Installation